 - Hurricanes fall under the category of windstorm damage on most insurance policies.

 - A typical year has 12 named storms, 6 hurricanes, and 3 major hurricanes.

 - Hurricanes are the most dangerous natural disasters that strike the U.S.

-Let Sentry Public Adjusting help you when it comes to filing your hurricane damage insurance claim.
+Let Sentry Public Adjusting help you when it comes to filing your Hurricane Ian insurance claim.
 We have the experience to help you receive fair compensation to rebuild your home or business.

 WHAT DOES YOUR HURRICANE DAMAGE INSURANCE COVER?